 If you would like to complete hours required for classes or service clubs, we have several opportunities for you and/or your group.
 The 4th Saturday of each month volunteers meet from 1:30-3:30.
 Projects depend on the time of year and weather.
 Be prepared to work outside and get dirty!
-To make arrangements to volunteer, please contact Jill Danielsen, volunteer coordinator.
+To make arrangements to volunteer, please contact Jill Danielsen, volunteer coordinator, Monday - Friday.

 Quarry Hill Nature Center has a variety of opportunities for companies and groups to volunteer.
 These projects are perfect for team-building, while making a difference in your community.
 To schedule a group volunteer event, contact Jill Danielsen, volunteer coordinator.